 Source: HowTheBrainLearns

-The cerebral cortex is essential for numerous cognitive and sensory functions, such as memory, thinking, learning, reasoning, problem-solving, emotions, consciousness, and sensory processing.
-The anatomy of the cerebral cortex supports these crucial processes.
+The cerebral cortex plays a significant role in the proper functioning of critical cognitive and sensory capabilities like memory, thinking, learning, reasoning, problem-solving, emotions, consciousness, and even sensory processing.
+Anatomically, this part does well to support these critical processes.

 What are the 4 primary types of reasoning?